arpit-mittal-ds/Artificial-Intelligence-and-Machine-Learning/References/RMIT/ReadMe.md

 # 5. Machine Learning for Decision Makers

+• Select and justify a [heuristic](https://www.investopedia.com/terms/h/heuristics.asp) to support the selection of the appropriate tool to solve a range of business problems.

+• Analyse and recommend an appropriate analytical approach – e.g. machine learning techniques, AI models, deep learning – based on a range of problem-specific parameters – e.g. problem recognition, testing hypotheses, reproducibility and applicability of models – to solve data science problems.

+• Evaluate and identify relevant data analysis options for managing and incorporating big data into decision making within an organisation.

+• Use critical reflection to verify that the approach, reproducibility and accuracy of inputs and outputs of data science algorithms are ethical, valid and sustainable.

+• Interpret the outputs of machine learning and effectively communicate this to decision makers in a range of contexts.

+• Use ML Applications and analyse the outputs to provide additional clarity to support strategic decision making for an executive group.

 # 6. Shaping Organisations with Artificial Intelligence

 # 7. Data Science Strategy Consulting Project